FireDynamics/VRSmokeVis/README.md

 ### Without editor
 When there is no need for the editor, no further installation will be required.
 Just execute the binary for your system in [the latest release](../../releases/).
 If there is no binary available for your system, please follow to the _With editor_ instructions below instead.

+Now you can simply start the application which will prompt you to enter the location of your FDS simulation (either the _[chid].smv_ file without manual preprocessing or the _[chid]-smv.yaml_ file after preprocessing) and the destination where loaded data should be stored.
+After loading the simulation, the geometry is automatically generated and placed into the world.
+By pressing "H" (see [keyboard controls](#keyboard-controls) for more shortcuts), a UI will be shown which lets you select the data you want to load and show in the scene.
+Pressing "P" will then start/unpause the visualization of the simulation.

 ### With editor
 This project is based on Unreal Engine 5 which you have to [download](https://www.unrealengine.com/en-US/download) first.